davidgasquez/handbook/Life Advice.md

 Thanks for all the advice and support @mike.
 Would love to share some gratitude to everyone at Buffer and more context about my next steps.

 Like many of you feel, Buffer has also been the best pace I've ever worked.
 Not only did I get to work on great challenges to learn from, but I also got to work with a team of amazing people.
-I'm so grateful for the opportunity to have worked with some of you during these years.
-Specially grateful for all the things I've learned from @julian.
-I'm going to miss
+I'm grateful for the opportunity to have worked with you during these years.
+It's been fun and I'm proud of what we built (data, software, and culture).
+Buffer has been my work home for almost a decade and I’ve learned a tremendous amount over the years

+As for my next steps,